kaniblu/dhm/README.md

 Each time the DendroHeatMap object's `show()`, `export()`, and `render_plot()` functions are called, the plot will be reset and any changes that have been made to the plot's instance variables should be taken into account in the new plot.

-A special thanks to [Nathan Salomonis](http://www.cincinnatichildrens.org/bio/s/nathan-salomonis/) for posting the original example and figuring out much of the parameters for getting the plots in the correct position!